yandex-cloud/docs/en/api-gateway/operations/index.md

 ---
-title: "How to work with Yandex API Gateway.
-Instructions"
+title: "Tutorial on how to work with {{ api-gw-full-name }}"
-description: "In the article you will learn how to work with Yandex API Gateway in Yandex Cloud.
-You will learn how to create, modify and delete API gateways, as well as view the monitoring schedule and execution log."
+description: "In this tutorial, you'll learn how to work with {{ api-gw-full-name }} in {{ yandex-cloud }}.
+You'll learn to create, edit, and delete API gateways, as well as view the monitoring chart and execution log."
 ---

 # Step-by-step instructions for {{ api-gw-name }}